devmahmoudsalah/SharePoint-Provisioning-Tool/README.md

 ![](Images/OpenTemplate.png)

-Select the template that you want to edit from previous saved templates or download templates from the ===[SharePoint Templates Gallery](https://templates-gallery.sharepointpnp.com)===.
+Select the template that you want to edit from previous saved templates or download templates from the [SharePoint Templates Gallery](https://templates-gallery.sharepointpnp.com).

 ![](Images/EditTemplateList.png)